diskoverdata/diskover-docs/source_files/software_update_install.md

 ## Software Update for Linux

-The update process for the Diskover Data curation platform consists of updating two parts: 1) the Diskover indexer(s), and 2) the Diskover-Web server.
+The update process for Diskover curation platform consists of updating two parts: 1) the Diskover indexer(s), and 2) the Diskover-Web server.

 The software can be updated using either 1) an update script that uses your Diskover ftp credentials to pull-down the latest version and update, or 2) extracting a tar file and copying the Diskover files to the proper locations.